-- 1. If an unacceptable grade is recorded in a required course the student will, depending on the program, either be dismissed from the School or be placed on scholastic probation with a requirement to satisfactorily complete the required course before continuing the program sequence. - 2.
-Students may not participate in clinical, fieldwork or preceptorship courses until all prerequisite course work has been completed successfully. - 3.
-Students who fall below a 3.0 cumulative GPA will be placed on scholastic probation. - 4.
+- 1. If an unacceptable grade is recorded in a non-prerequisite course, the student must satisfactorily complete the course when next regularly offered. - 2.
+If an unacceptable grade is recorded in a course designated as a prerequisite course the student must satisfactorily complete the prerequisite course before continuing the program sequence. - 3.
+Students may not participate in clinical, fieldwork or preceptorship courses until all prerequisite course work has been completed successfully. - 4.
+Students who earn a grade of Unsatisfactory or Fail in clinical, fieldwork, or preceptorship courses will be placed on scholastic probation. - 5.
+Students who fall from 1-10 quality points below a 3.0 cumulative GPA will be placed on scholastic probation. - 6.
 Students placed on scholastic probation must repeat those courses in which an unacceptable grade was earned when next regularly offered and earn a satisfactory grade.
 Students will remain on scholastic probation until this requirement is met and the minimum scholastic requirement for cumulative GPA is achieved.
-Failure to meet this requirement will result in dismissal from the School. - 5.
+Failure to meet this requirement will result in dismissal from the School - 7.
 A course, including those designated clinical, fieldwork, and preceptorship, may be repeated one time only.
-Students who repeat a course but earn an unacceptable grade will be dismissed from the School. - 6.
-Students who fail to attain a minimum 3.0 cumulative and/or semester professional GPA in two consecutive semesters can be dismissed from the School. - 7.
-Students on scholastic probation are not eligible for graduation. - 8.
+Students who repeat a course but earn an unacceptable grade will be dismissed from the School. - 8.
+Students who fail to attain a minimum 3.0 cumulative and/or semester professional GPA in two consecutive semesters can be dismissed from the School. - 9.
+Students who fall more than 10 quality points below a 3.0 cumulative GPA will be dismissed from the School. - 10.
+Students on scholastic probation are not eligible for graduation. - 11.
 Students must complete the program in a specified period of time.
-(Time frame to be completed by each department) - 9.
+(Time frame to be completed by each department) - 12.
 Grades recorded in repeated course work do not replace the original grade.
-Both the original grade and repeated grade will appear on the academic transcript and both grades will be used in the computation of the academic grade point average. - 10.
+Both the original grade and repeated grade will appear on the academic transcript and both grades will be used in the computation of the academic grade point average. - 13.
 Students dismissed from the School for academic reasons must reapply to the program to be considered for readmission.